DaliaBasa/Active-Directory/ActiveDirectory.md

 Knowledge Consistency Checker (KCC)
 A domain controller that runs Active Directory is part of a distributed system that performs replication.
 The KCC is a component that reduces the administrative burden of maintaining a functioning replication topology.
 The KCC ensures that a replication path exists between the same NCs that are present in different DCs.
 The KCC is explained in [MS-ADTS] sections 3.1.1.1.13 and 6.2.
 The KCC helps administrators build a replication topology that incurs minimal cost.
 This cost is defined by the administrator as explained in [MS-ADTS] section 3.1.1.1.13.

-trusted domain object (TDO): A collection of properties that define a trust relationship with another domain, such as direction (outbound, inbound, or both), trust attributes, name, and security identifier of the other domain.
-For more information, see [MS-ADTS].

-Active Directory: The Windows implementation of a general-purpose directory service, which uses LDAP as its primary access protocol.
-Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos [MS-KILE].
-Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS), which are both described in [MS-ADOD]: Active Directory Protocols Overview.

-Active Directory-style domain: A domain that is created as described in [MS-ADTS] section 1.
-Active Directory-style domains implement Active Directory, LDAP, Kerberos authentication, and advanced configurations and features that are not supported in Windows NT 4.0-style domains.

 ADCAP: The Active Directory Web Services Custom Action Protocol [MS-ADCAP].